Director | Writer | Producer | Actress

 Named by IMDBPro in 2022 as a Female Producer to Watch in the indie genre, Adetoro is Co-founder and President of the collective Women Independent Producers (WIP), the former Chair of Diversity, Equity and Inclusion Initiatives for Film Fatales and a member of IFP, WGA SAG-AFTRA, AEA and PGA (eligible).
 Adetoro has a deep commitment to empowering through the arts and was an educator at the prestigious New York University program Creative Arts Team, using the power of drama to inspire youth to learn.
 Among her numerous honors includes: 2020 Blackhouse Foundation Multicultural Producers Lab, 2018 Made in NY Fellow and 2019 Made in NY Mentor by the New York Mayor's Office of Media & Entertainment, 2006 Film independent’s Project Involve Fellowship, 2012 Cannes Film Festival Producers Network, Kodak Sundance Filmmaker Fellow, and the New York winner of Chase Legacy Film Challenge, co‐sponsored by HBO, Kodak, and Blackfilm.com.
-She has received grants from the New York Mayor's Office of Media and Entertainment (MOME), New York Foundation for the Arts (NYFA) New York State Council of the Art (NYSCA), Ford Foundation and HBO Networks' Corporate Affairs and Social Responsibility.
+She has been awarded grants from the New York Mayor's Office of Media and Entertainment (MOME), New York Foundation for the Arts (NYFA) New York State Council of the Art (NYSCA), Ford Foundation and HBO Networks' Corporate Affairs and Social Responsibility.

 As a speaker and panelist, Adetoro has presented at the American Pavilion @Cannes Film Festival sponsored by SAGIndie, The Blackhouse Foundation @Sundance, Fusion Film Festival @NYU, Black Portraiture III Conference: Johannesburg held in collaboration with the U. S. Department of State, Goodman Gallery, Hutchins Center for African & African American Research/Harvard University, New York University’s LaPietra Dialogues, Tisch School of the Arts and the Institute of African American Affairs to name a few.
 She delivered the 2018 keynote address at Georgetown University, Harambee Commencement Ceremony for graduating students of the African Diaspora.